What is a virtual assistant? *insert hand-on-chin-thinking-hard emoji here*

 We’ll go into a little more detail soon, but in general virtual assistants can do lots of tasks for clients in many different niches.
 Most virtual assistants choose a niche that they prefer to serve, usually because they have a passion for it or because they have a background (professional or otherwise) in that niche themselves.
 They also likely have a list of particular services that they offer to clients.
 Yeah, it would be great to find someone who can literally do everything, but…do you want someone who’s okay at doing lots of different things or someone who’s specialized in a select couple of areas? …That’s what I thought.
 There’s one more important point that I’m mentioning here, but I discuss it in more detail in another post: Virtual assistants are independent contractors, not employees.
 (I will concede that I think there are some rare occasions when virtual assistants are employees, but for the most part, they’re independent contractors.)

 Are There Virtual Assistants Serving My Niche?

 Yep, I bet there are!
-I’m still amazed when I see people posting about the niches they serve in a Facebook group I’m in for virtual assistants–and I’ve been a member of that group for over a year!
+I’m still amazed when I see people posting about the niches they serve in a Facebook group I’m in for virtual assistants–and I’ve been a member of that group for a few years now!
 Here’s a definitely-not-covering-all-of-the-bases list of some of the niches represented in that group (some may be general, some may be very specific):